Help Center/Cloud Container Engine/Best Practices/Disaster Recovery/Implementing High Availability for an Add-on

 5. Click OK.

-Deploying the Add-on in Multiple AZs
+Deploying the Add-on Pods in Different AZs

 1. Log in to the CCE console and click the cluster name to access the cluster console.